-- 25 days for employees aged under 50 - 26 days for employees aged 50 to 54 (effective from the year of the respective birthday) - 27 days for employees aged 55 and more (effective from the year of the respective birthday)
+- 1 day for employees aged 50 to 54 (effective from the year of the respective birthday); - 2 days for employees aged 55 and more (effective from the year of the respective birthday).

 Leave may be taken consecutively, unless operational requirements and employees' justified wishes require it to be split up, in which case a fraction of at least 10 successive working days' leave must be taken, depending on employees' wishes.